IT-Habich/tall-multiselect-cards/README.md

     return $filtered;
 });
 ```
-**Note:** You should only filter and not manipulate the items themselves, as the collection will be processed further.
+**Note:** You should not manipulate the structure of the items themselves, as the collection will be processed further.
+Use the package without pagination, if you'll add/remove items from the collection at this point to avoid unexpected pagination results.

 ## 6. Tests